zxuuuustupid/cifar10/README.md

 # cifar10
-use cnn to model a cifar10 dataset,but overfitting
+use CNN to fit the dataset named cifar10,but overfitting can somebody give me some advice?